William Hodgman (prosecutor): Career

 Upon graduation from law school, Hodgman started his career as a junior prosecutor in the Los Angeles District Attorney's office.
 He was officially hired by Johnnie Cochran, who was the Assistant District Attorney of Los Angeles, at the time.
 In 1982, Hodgman left the Los Angeles District Attorney's office to work in private practice at a local law firm.
 However, after just one year, he returned to the District Attorney's office.

 Hodgman was the lead attorney in the prosecution of Charles Keating, who was convicted for fraud.
 As a result of his work, he was awarded with the 1992 Outstanding Prosecutor of the Year by the California District Attorneys Association and the Los Angeles County Association of Deputy District Attorneys.
 In 1993, Hodgman led the investigation into the child sexual abuse accusations against Michael Jackson.

 Hodgman was assigned to be a co-prosecutor in the O.J.
 Simpson murder trial and was present during opening statements.
 However, during a meeting with other prosecutors, he began to suffer from chest pains and collapsed.
 Hodgman was rushed to the hospital and his condition was attributed to stress from his case.
 Testing at the hospital also revealed that he had a chronic heart defect.
 Hodgman did not return to the O.J.
 Simpson trial and was replaced by Chris Darden as the co-prosecutor.

 Hodgman successfully prosecuted record label owner Suge Knight for a probation violation in 1997.

 Hodgman served as the Assistant District Attorney for line operations in the Los Angeles District Attorney's office until 2019 when he retired after 40 years working with the Los Angeles District Attorney's office.

+He also made an appearance in Ezra Edelman's documentary OJ Made In America.
+He was critical of lawyer Johnnie Cochran and reflected on the acquittal.
+Footage shows he was in court to hear the 1995 acquittal.